The Howard County Historical Society Presents

 Please register with us electronically!

 The Lunch Date with History Lectures are on the first Friday of the month except for July when it will be the second Friday.
 The lectures are held at the Museum of Howard County History and are from 12 to 1pm.
 You may bring your lunch.
-The lectures are free if you are an HCHS member and $5.00 for nonmembers.
+The lectures are free, donations accepted.
 Please register with HCHS if you are coming.
 In the event of bad weather or if the speaker is unable to present, a notification will go out by email, and be posted on Facebook and you will be informed if the event is rescheduled.

 Schedule: